 Frequently Asked Questions

 Yes, you can!
-Sear the chicken breasts on the stovetop as you normally would, until lightly brown on both sides but not cooked all the way through.
+This chicken and potatoes recipe is versatile and can use a variety of cuts of chicken.
+To use boneless skinless chicken breasts, sear the chicken breasts on the stovetop as you normally would, until lightly brown on both sides but not cooked all the way through.
 Also, make sure to brown the potatoes in the skillet a little longer, to make up for a shorter oven time.
 Cook together in the oven for about 20 minutes.
 Check to see that the chicken is roasted thoroughly, and continue cooking for another 5-10 minutes if needed.
 Whether using skin-on whole pieces or chicken breasts, the internal temperature should reach 165 degrees when done.

 The alcohol does mostly cook off when roasted, but you still might prefer to make this recipe without wine.
 Simply substitute with low sodium chicken broth, and a little lemon juice, for a totally non-alcoholic Chicken Vesuvio.

 This dish is delicious to enjoy for leftovers!
 Stored cooled chicken, potatoes, and peas in an airtight container, and keep in the refrigerator for up to 3-4 days.
 I recommend storing the white wine sauce separately for easy reheating in the microwave or on the stovetop.
 Leftover baked chicken and potatoes can be reheated in the microwave, but for the most yummy flavor and crispy skin it’s best to bake in the oven for 10-15 minutes at 350 degrees.

 Looking for More Delicious One Pan Dinner Recipes?

 - Easy Baked Corned Beef and Cabbage in the Oven

 - Tuscan-Style Beef Cassoulet

 - Low Carb Sheet Pan Chicken Cacciatore